stas00/porting/transformers/fairseq-wmt19/README.md

 ('binarize: ', 7, tensor([10217,  1419,     3,  2515,    21,  1054,     2]))
 ```

 `2` - the last token id is a `eos` (end of stream) token.
-It's used to indicate that the end of input.
+It's used to indicate to the model the end of input.

 And then `Mach@@` gets remapped to `10217`, and `ine` to `1419`.

 Let's check that the dictionary file is in agreement:

 ```
-# grep ^Mach@@ ~/porting/pytorch_fairseq_model/dict.en.txt
+$ grep ^Mach@@ ~/porting/pytorch_fairseq_model/dict.en.txt
 Mach@@ 6410
-# grep "^ine " ~/porting/pytorch_fairseq_model/dict.en.txt
+$ grep "^ine " ~/porting/pytorch_fairseq_model/dict.en.txt
 ine 88376
 ```
 Wait a second - those aren't the ids that we got after `binarize`, which should be `10217` and `1419` correspondingly.

-It took some digging to find out that the vocab file ids aren't the ids used by the model and that internally it remaps them to new ids once the vocab file is loaded.
-Luckily I didn't need to figure out how exactly it was done.
-Instead, I just used `fairseq.data.dictionary.Dictionary.load` to load the dict, which included all the re-mappings, - and then saved the final dictionary.
+It took some investigating to find out that the vocab file ids aren't the ids used by the model and that internally it remaps them to new ids once the vocab file is loaded.
+Luckily, I didn't need to figure out how exactly it was done.
+Instead, I just used `fairseq.data.dictionary.Dictionary.load` to load the dictionary, which performed all the re-mappings, - and I then saved the final dictionary.
 I found out about that `Dictionary` class by running `fairseq` code with debugger.

 Here is the relevant part of the conversion script: